-The Covid-19 pandemic has negatively affected the market of gensets in India, by temporarily closing down offices and factories, which has further reduced the purchase of this product by state distribution utilities.
-Additionally, owing to curtail the spread of coronavirus disease in this pandemic situation, a temporary halt in commercial and industrial construction, which will certainly lead to the late completion of construction projects and will affect the gensets market.
+The COVID-19 pandemic has negatively affected the market for gensets in India, by temporarily leading to the closing down of offices and factories, which has reduced the sales of this product.
+Additionally, to curtail the spread of the coronavirus disease, a temporary halt has been implemented on commercial and industrial construction, which will certainly lead to the late completion of projects and affect the Indian gensets market.

-The India gensets market is categorized, on the basis of application, into commercial, industrial, and residential.
+The Indian gensets market is categorized on the basis of application into commercial, industrial, and residential.
 Among these, commercial applications held the largest revenue share in 2019, and the trend is likely to continue in the coming years.
 This can be ascribed to the high-volume adoption of generators in retail outlets, hospitals, restaurants, malls, telecom towers, and several other commercial establishments.

-Further, on the basis of commercial users, the market is categorized into retail establishments, offices, telecom towers, hospitals, hotels, restaurants, and others.
-The telecom towers category held the largest volumetric share in 2019, and the trend is likely to continue during the forecast period, as the demand for backup power in the telecom sector is quite high.
-Besides, government initiatives including the National Digital Communications Policy are expected to draw investments of nearly $100 billion in the telecom sector by 2022 and facilitate the installation of an additional 100,000 mobile towers, to cater to the requirements of a compounding subscriber base, thus generating a high demand for generators.
+Further, on the basis of commercial user, the market is categorized into retail establishments, offices, telecom towers, hospitals, hotels, and others.
+The telecom towers category held the largest volume share in 2019, and the trend is likely to continue during the forecast period, as the demand for backup power in the telecom sector is quite high.
+For instance, Government of India, through its National Digital Communications Policy, has panned investment worth $100 billion in the telecommunications sector, in order to erect 100,000 mobile towers for subscribers, which would ultimately lead to a high demand for generators.

-Geographically, Uttar Pradesh, Maharashtra, Tamil Nadu, and Andhra Pradesh witnessed the highest demand for gensets in the country in 2019.
+Geographically, Uttar Pradesh, Maharashtra, Tamil Nadu, and Andhra Pradesh witnessed high demand for gensets in the country in 2019.
 This can be ascribed to telecom giants, such as Reliance Jio Infocomm Limited and Bharti Airtel, rapidly creating telecom infrastructure in these states.

-Players involved in the India gensets market are making hefty investments for product development, in order to serve a wider range of industries, thereby gaining a competitive edge in the market.
-For instance, in April 2018, Caterpillar Inc. announced the introduction of its “Dynamic Gas Blending” dual-fuel technology, as a factory-installed option, for diesel generator sets.
-This system allows the company’s diesel engines to burn a mixture of diesel and natural gas, and in many cases, decrease the fuel costs by up to $100/MW for each hour of generator set operation, while maintaining optimum diesel engine performance.
+Players involved in the India gensets market are making hefty investments for product development, in order to serve a wider range of industries, in turn, gain a competitive edge in the market.
+For instance, in April 2018, Caterpillar Inc. announced the introduction of its “Dynamic Gas Blending” dual-fuel technology, as a factory-installed option for diesel generator sets.
+This system allows the company’s diesel engines to burn a mixture of diesel and natural gas, and, in many cases, decrease the fuel costs by up to $100/ Megawatt (MW) for each hour of generator set operation, while maintaining optimum diesel engine performance.